 In this case, VA will schedule you for a primary care evaluation within 30 days of desired date.
-If your outpatient appointment cannot be scheduled within this timeframe, VA will arrange to have you seen within 30 days at another VA health care facility or obtain the services on fee basis, under a sharing agreement or contract at VA expense.
+If your outpatient appointment cannot be scheduled within this timeframe, VA will arrange to have you seen within 30 days at another VA health care facility or obtain the services on a fee basis, under a sharing agreement or contract at the VA's expense.